aptech/docs/docs/cc/mathematical-functions.rst

 :doc:`seqa`                 Creates an additive sequence.
 :doc:`seqadt`               Creates a sequence of dates in DT scalar format.
 :doc:`seqm`                 Creates a multiplicative sequence.
-:doc:`seqaposix`            Creates a sequence of dates in posix date format.
+:doc:`seqaposix`            Creates a sequence of dates in posix date format, returned as a dataframe date variable.
 =====================       ===========================================

 Precision Control
 ---------------------

 =====================       ===========================================
-:doc:`base`10               Converts number to x.xxx and a power of 10.
+:doc:`base10`               Converts number to x.xxx and a power of 10.
 :doc:`ceil`                 Rounds up towards :math:`+\infty`.
 :doc:`floor`                Rounds down towards :math:`-\infty`.
 :doc:`machEpsilon`          Returns the smallest number such that :math:`1 + eps > 1`.